-Subrecipient invoicing and procurement processes are provided in ADOT's Coordinated Mobility Program (Section 5310) Grant Guidebook and the 5311 Guidebook.
-For specialized vehicles and other types of equipment not normally procured by ADOT, Section 5310 subrecipients must qualify for and utilize the procurement requirements outlined in their grant agreement.
+Subrecipient invoicing and procurement processes are provided in the ADOT Guidebooks.
+For specialized vehicles and other types of equipment not normally procured by ADOT, subrecipients must qualify for and utilize the procurement requirements outlined in their grant agreement.

-When invoicing ADOT for subrecipient procured vehicles, subrecipients must include a copy of the paid vendor invoice, check number or evidence of payment, copy of the insurance, preaward audit and post-award certification copy of the registration application naming ADOT as lien holder.
+When invoicing ADOT for subrecipient procured vehicles, subrecipients must include a copy of the paid vendor invoice, check number or evidence of payment, copy of the insurance, pre award audit, post-award certification, and a copy of the registration application naming ADOT as lien holder.